 Lincoln Memorial University could be a good option as well.
 The school, in Harrogate, offers both an associate of science and bachelor’s of science degree in veterinary medical technology.
 The school has full accreditation, and some of its program courses include:

-Another of the available vet tech schools in TN is Volunteer State Community College.
-The school has provisional accreditation, which began in 2013, and offers an associate of applied science degree.
+Volunteer State Community College has provisional accreditation, which began in 2013, and offers an associate of applied science degree.
 The school has a relatively new program for vet techs in the state, but covers the various areas that techs need to graduate and be eligible to take the national exam.

-The only vet tech schools in TN that anyone should consider are those that have accreditation from the AVMA.
-These schools are vetted by the AVMA to be sure that they provide students with the tools and the knowledge needed to do well on the national exam.
+The vet tech schools in TN worth considering most strongly are those that have accreditation from the AVMA.
+These schools are vetted by the AVMA to ensure that they provide students with the tools and the knowledge needed to do well on the national exam.
 The AVMA examines a number of different areas at a school when deciding whether to grant accreditation.
 Some of these things include:

-If you do not have a quality school with AVMA accreditation, you may not be able to sit for the national exam.
-It can prolong the wait for you to become a vet tech.
+If you do not attend a quality school with AVMA accreditation, you may not be able to sit for the national exam, which in turn can prolong the wait for you to become a vet tech.
 Always research the pros and cons of the vet tech schools in Tennessee you are considering.

 Once a student graduates or is nearing completion of a degree from an accredited school, he or she can take the national exam.
 This exam needs to be passed before a student can begin the application process for licensing in the state.
 To apply for the license, students should go to the Tennessee Department of Health.